 The Securities and Business Investments Division has the ability to draw on the expertise of a Securities Advisory Council, a volunteer group comprised of industry representatives, academics and members of the bar, all of whom serve without compensation.
 The Securities Advisory Council is on hand to provide insight to the Commissioner and staff on proposed regulatory initiatives.

 Connecticut continued its active participation in the North American Securities Administrators Association, Inc. (NASAA).
 Organized in 1919 and dedicated to investor protection, NASAA is a voluntary association whose membership consists of 67 state, provincial, and territorial securities administrators in the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.
 During the fiscal year, SBID staff served on NASAA committees and project groups dedicated to examination training; multistate licensing processes; variable annuities, investment adviser cybersecurity and technology, investment adviser training; and investor education initiatives involving life stages and senior outreach.

-Commissioner Pérez serves on the following committees and boards:
+Commissioner Pérez engages with industry professionals by collaborating on initiatives and serving on the following committees and boards:

 - Board Member, Conference of State Bank Supervisors (CSBS) District One